GitKDF/MozaPowerService/README.md

 ## AI Usage Disclosure

 I did use copilot in VSCode extensively to create this.
 I built a similar service years ago to turn my Roku TV-used-as-a-monitor on and off with the PC, and this is a better product than that old project and took a tenth the time!
 I wouldn't call it vibe-coded as I look at all of the code, know what it is doing, and caught quite a few errors manually.
-That said, it was a lot faster than reading API documentation and hunting on stackexchange.
-As so much OSS, this started as a personal project that I thought others might benefit from, so I refined it a bit and put it into the world.
+That said, it was a lot faster than reading API documentation and hunting on StackExchange.
+As with many FOSS projects, this started as a personal project that I thought others might benefit from, so I refined it a bit and put it into the world.

 ## Send me a tip
 CashApp (preferred)